mlatcl/tig/_lamd/lecture08-generic.md

 1. Understand the GENERIC framework
 2. See how it unifies reversible and irreversible dynamics
 3. Connect to information dynamics
-4. **BONUS:** Explicit proof of why degeneracy conditions are automatically satisfied
+4. **MAJOR RESULT:** Explicit proof that degeneracy conditions are automatically satisfied (sufficiency)
+5. **MAJOR RESULT:** Proof that marginal entropy conservation is the unique constraint with this property (necessity)
-5. Understand role of Casimirs and degeneracy
+6. Understand role of Casimirs and degeneracy
-6. Link to non-equilibrium thermodynamics
+7. Link to non-equilibrium thermodynamics

-**Note:** The "Why Degeneracy Works" section (15 min) provides an explicit mathematical proof and can be made optional for time constraints, or moved to a tutorial/advanced session.
+**Note:** The necessity proof (20-25 min) is advanced material and can be made optional for time constraints, or moved to a tutorial/advanced session.
 }

 \section{Required Snippets}